PetCODE

 But it is not just humans that have genetic similarity; we share much of our DNA code with other organisms too.
 This is due to a Universal Common Ancestor from which all organisms now living on Earth have a mutual descent.
 The Last Universal Common Ancestor [LUCA] is estimated to have lived some 3.5 to 3.8 billion years ago.

-For this reason we share around 96% of genetic code with our closest living relative.. the chimpanzee, and 18% with baker’s yeast!
+For this reason we share around 96% of our genetic code with our closest living relative, the chimpanzee, and 18% with baker’s yeast!

 The DNA molecule is found in the nucleus of each cell and is packaged into thread-like structures called chromosomes, the number of which varies from species to species.
 Humans have 23 chromosome pairs - one set inherited from the mother, and one from the father.